-We are plain and simple farmers who enjoy caring for our cows and pigs.
+We are plain and simple farmers who enjoy caring for our cows.
 We try to give them the best life possible because they give so much to us.

 Naturally, our pasture grass is organic.
-The alfalfa grass hay that we buy may or may not be organic.
+The alfalfa grass hay we buy is organic.
 The grain is not organic.
 If a cow is sick, we will give her antibiotics or other medicine, rather than letting her die - milk or meat from treated animals is kept out of the food chain until withdrawal times have been met.

 Each cow has a name and gets one-on-one attention daily (most days with an extra brushing), as well as their own freshly bedded personal stall in the barn for sleeping.
 They are milked four at a time in the milking parlour, where they get to snack on grain in their personal stall (they remember this stall each time).
 Treating our animals well and keeping them happy is very important to us.